binfwizard/Nexflow_Genomics_Pipeline/README.md

 ```

 ## 🔗 Dependencies
-All of the following tools are installed automatically via Bioconda:
+All of the following tools will be automatically installed via Bioconda:
 - **fastp**: `v0.23.4`
 - **SPAdes**: `v3.15.5`
 - **SeqKit**: `v2.6.1`